Last updated: 12/01/2012

 Of all the products I own I run the WiFiRanger Go.

-WiFiRanger Mobile/Marine
+WiFiRanger Elite

 • It is located on the roof, so it has better line-of-sight to the wifi hotspot